Lunexa-AI/right-line/docs/QUICKSTART.md

-# RightLine MVP Quick Start Guide
+# RightLine MVP Quick Start Guide (Vercel Edition)

-> **Get RightLine running in 5 minutes** - This guide gets you from zero to a working legal Q&A system.
+> **Get RightLine running in 5 minutes** - This guide gets you from zero to a working serverless legal Q&A system.

 ## Prerequisites
-- Ubuntu 22.04 VPS with 2GB RAM (or local Docker)
 - Python 3.11+
-- Docker & Docker Compose
+- Node.js 18+ (for Vercel CLI)
+- OpenAI API account
+- Milvus Cloud account (optional for Phase 1)

 ## Step 1: Clone and Setup (1 minute)
 ```bash